 I confirm that the material in this dissertation is not a paraphrase or abstract of any published material, unless it is clearly identified as such and a full source reference given.
 I understand that the examiners may use any means available to test for plagiarism within my dissertation.

-I confirm that, other than where i indicated, this dissertation is my own work.
+I confirm that, other than where indicated, this dissertation is my own work.

-confirm that the word count is
+I confirm that the word count is.....

-Signature

-Name Date ,